dodid/minitrade/docs/trading.md

 minitrade web start
 ```

-You can also use [the script](https://github.com/dodid/minitrade/blob/main/mtctl.sh) to simplify the management of the processes.
+You can also manage Minitrade using [the script](https://github.com/dodid/minitrade/blob/main/mtctl.sh).

 The web UI can be accessed at: ```http://127.0.0.1:8501```